hkaspersen/Quast_reporting/README.md

 The script creates a new folder called "results_DATE" in the specified directory.

-The functions file is not needed as the functions have ben moved inside the quast_analysis_script.R.
+The functions file is not needed as the functions have been moved inside the quast_analysis_script.R.

 # Dependencies
-The script relies on the following packages being installed: dplyr ggplot2 tiyr svglite
+The script relies on the following packages being installed:

+dplyr

+ggplot2

+tidyr

+svglite

 # Usage: